abuiles/ember-101/hands-on.md

 </div>
 ~~~~~~~~

-We are creating the link just with **{{link-to 'Lend articles'
+We are creating the link with **{{link-to 'Lend articles'
-'articles.new'}}**, since we are already in the context of a
+'articles.new'}}**.
+Since we're already in the context of a
-friend we don't need to specify the dynamic segment.
+friend, we don't need to specify the dynamic segment.
 If we want to add
 the same link in the **Friends Index Route**, we'll need to
 pass the parameter as **{{link-to 'Lend articles' 'articles.new'
 this}}** where **this** is an instance of a **friend**.